 As technology changes the way the world works, remote workforce engagement is growing in importance.
-The world of traditional, 9-to-5 work is slipping away, according to Global Workplace Analytics and Gallup:
+The world of traditional, 9-to-5 work is slipping away, according to Global Workplace Analytics and numerous other studies:

-Still, many organizations think that remote employees are impossible to engage with.
-If they’re not in the office, some organizations think, employees aren’t getting work done.
+Still, many organizations think that remote employees are impossible to engage with and, worse, a belief prevails that if they’re not in the office, remote employees aren’t getting work done.

-Whether it’s full-time or just hours every once in a while, your people are working remotely.
+Whether it’s full-time or just occasionally, your people are working remotely.
 And keeping them engaged while they’re doing so takes strategy.

-Here are 5 proven ways to build remote workforce engagement.
+Here are five proven ways to build remote workforce engagement.

 1. Small Talk Really Matters to Remote Employees

-Water cooler chat, gossip, get-together—whatever you want to call a break from tasks for idle talk—is important.
-According to one study, the nature of these informal communications is invaluable to workplace cohesion.
+Water cooler chat, drop-by get-together—whatever you want to call a break from tasks for idle talk—is important to all of your workers, regardless of whether they’re co-located or not.
+According to one study by Slack, 85% of workers want to feel closer to their remote colleagues.

 Not every communication with your remote employees needs to be work-focused.
 Don’t be afraid to drop the occasional off-topic email, instant message or funny GIF.